2stacks/terraform-openvpn/README.md

 ```

 ## Support for Terraform Workspaces
-This allows creating a parallel development server for testing updates and Changes.
+This allows creating a parallel development server for testing updates and changes.

 ```bash
 git branch dev